-Low Carb Coleslaw (Dill Pickle Slaw), is a delicious balance of crunchy and creamy with a surpising ingredient – dill pickles and bacon!
+Low Carb Coleslaw (Dill Pickle Slaw), is a delicious balance of crunchy and creamy with a surprising ingredient – dill pickles and bacon!
 So good!
 Easy to make and the perfect foolproof recipe for your next weeknight dinner, cookout, or BBQ.
-This is a healthy coleslaw dressing recipe and its low carb, sugar free, and keto approved.
+This is a healthy coleslaw dressing recipe and its low carb, sugar-free, and keto-approved.

 Low Carb Coleslaw

-A tasty low carb coleslaw that is the right mix of creamy and crunch, with red and green cabbage, bacon and a surprise ingredient – pickles.
-This coleslaw recipe is perfect side dish for your next weeknight dinner, cookout or BBQ!
-A sugar free, low carb, and keto coleslaw that is a perfect healthy recipe. #healthyrecipe #vegetables #grilling #bbq #cookout #barbecue #keto #lowcarb #slaw #seekinggoodeats
+A tasty low carb coleslaw that is the right mix of creamy and crunchy, with red and green cabbage, bacon and a surprise ingredient – pickles.
+This coleslaw recipe is a perfect side dish for your next weeknight dinner, cookout or BBQ!
+A sugar-free, low carb, and keto coleslaw that is a perfect healthy recipe. #healthyrecipe #vegetables #grilling #bbq #cookout #barbecue #keto #lowcarb #slaw #seekinggoodeats

 Dill Pickle Slaw Tastes Amazing